Ramadan is the ninth month of the Muslim calendar and signals the start of fasting between sunrise and sunset every day for a month

 In the lead up to it, I geared up mentally and had conversations in the workplace with my manager, colleagues and co-workers.

-Why is this important to the HCPC?
+Why is the month of Ramadan relevant to HCPC?

 Our organisation is built on the foundation of our values: Fair, Compassionate, Inclusive and Enterprising.
 Supporting colleagues during Ramadan is part of building an inclusive work environment where everyone is engaged, respected, valued and feel a sense of belonging because of all the effort from their colleagues/managers.